pecinaon/doctrine-mapper/README.md

 Configuration
 ---------------------

-This extension creates new configuration section `doctrineMapper`, the avabile configuration looks
+This extension creates new configuration section `doctrineMapper`, the available configuration looks

 ```yml
 doctrineMapper: